The Bankhar Dog

 This means that Bankhar near Kazakhstan will have more influences of the dogs in Kazakhstan (these are just the natural regional variations of the Central Asian Ovcharka, not to be confused with modern show breed of the same name).
 The same goes for Tibetan livestock guardian dogs.
 It is this continuum of traits and a continued gene flow that keeps genetic diversity high.
 High genetic diversity ensures that the dogs are able to adapt to changes or roles effectively, as well as help to avoid deleterious recessive genes from being expressed in the population or an individual.

-It is our policy to avoid referring to the Bankhar as a breed and not to distinguish it substantially from other forms of the great Landrace of dogs from Spain to Mongolia.
+It is our policy to avoid referring to the Bankhar as a breed and not to distinguish it substantially from other forms of the great landrace of dogs from Spain to Mongolia.
 We do feel it is important that our dogs represent the naturally evolved variations of the Bankhar found within Mongolia.
-We use DNA analysis to ensure that our dogs do not have modern dog breed genes in there make up.
+We use DNA analysis to ensure that our dogs do not have modern dog breed genes in their make up.
 However, we do not distinguish genes from “neighboring” natural dog types, as these genes have always moved into and out of the genetic makeup of the Bankhar.

 Height: Females 26-29 inches at shoulder and males 28-33 inches at shoulder